 American Studies Curriculum

-Students are introduced to the themes and issues dominant in American Studies (AMST) in Introduction to American Studies, a 20000-level course taken at the sophomore level and intended as a gateway to the major.
-This required course, which will explore key concepts, texts, and methods in American Studies and familiarize students with the discipline's working vocabulary and practices, will be offered in the fall semester, and must be taken before students can take AMST courses at the 30000 and 40000 levels.
-It may be taken concurrently with a 30000-level course in AMST, pending approval of the instructor.
+Students are introduced to the themes and issues dominant in American Studies (AMST) in Introduction to American Studeis, taken at the freshman or sophomore level and intended as a gateway to the major.
+This required course, which explores key concepts, texts, and methods in American Studies and familiarizes students with the discipline's working vocabulary and practices, is offered in the fall semester, and should be taken before students take AMST courses at the 30000 level.
+It may be taken concurrently with a 30000-level course in AMST, pending approval of a faculty adviser in American Studies.

 Contact Director of Undergradate Studies Annie Coleman at email@example.com.